 An Easily Accessible Beehive

 The beehive should be hidden from the public and safe from animal intruders.
-Make sure the floor is dry — paved surfaces or gravel floor work best.
+Make sure the floor is dry — paved surfaces or gravel floors work best.

 Take care that the side you kept open isn’t facing the beehive entrance.
 That would disturb the bee colony too much.
-You can set the beehive a little bit off the ground and make the beehive monitoring visits more easy for your back.
-With a beehive stand, you will also avoid accumulating dump on the site.
+You can set the beehive a little bit off the ground and make the beehive monitoring visits easier for your back.

 Multiple beehives can be stood quite close together.
 This will make it easier for you to check on all of them at the same time when monitoring manually.
 Be sure to leave some space on the side of the stand, though, to lay the beehive top covers down if needed.